plone/documentation/adapt-and-extend/theming/resources.rst

 The change we'll be investigating can be seen with in a commit to plone.app.registry. plone.app.registry has a control panel that allows some ajax searching and modals for editing settings.

-To utilize the dependency management that AMD provides and have the javascript depend on jQuery, we can wrap the script in an AMD require function.
+To utilize the dependency management that AMD provides and have the JavaScript depend on jQuery, we can wrap the script in an AMD require function.
 This function allows you to define a set of dependencies and a function that takes as arguments, those dependencies you defined.
 After the dependencies are loaded, the function you defined is called.

 Example::